 Payment history makes up about 35 percent of your score.
 Making regular, on-time payments can help your score a lot.
 Think about small payday loans to help boost your score.

 Paying off debt also helps.
-Again, these small loans can help you build credit or repair a bad score.
+Again, these guaranteed personal loans can help you build credit or repair a bad score.

 New credit, your credit mix, and the length of your credit history are also factors.

 Whether you have the lowest FICO score or not, it’s easy to start rebuilding your credit.
 You can apply for a small loan today and start working toward a better FICO score right now.
 It really is that simple.
 Be sure to look through our blog to learn more about payday loans online and other personal loan products.